Short URL for this page:

 The camels have encountered hills and mountains of the most difficult nature; crossed streams, traversed prairies, some smooth, others rocky and broken by rapid succession of deep arroyos or ravines, they have sustained an abstinence of nearly five days from water in one instance, and frequently of two or three days, with an allowance of food much inferior to that necessary for a horse or a mule . . . traversing the while the most difficult country in northwestern Texas, making marches laterally of over 20 miles per day and have arrived at their place of departure in the same condition in point of flesh which characterized them in setting out.
 With the horses and mules the case is different. . . .
 The camels carried water for them, an allowance of three gallons per day, which though not sufficient, is believed to have been the means of saving several valuable animals . . . the emaciation and jaded condition of many others shows an inferiority to the camel for this service.28

-In San Antonio, en route to his station at Camp Cooper in March, 1857, Lieutenant Colonel Indicates a West Point graduate and gives his Class.Robert E. Lee witnessed one of the camel experiments.
+In San Antonio, en route to his station at Camp Cooper in March, 1857, Lieutenant Colonel Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Robert E. Lee witnessed one of the camel experiments.
 He had seen the second shipment of camels some time before when it passed through San Antonio en route to Camp Verde.
 On that occasion he was amazed to see one of the animals rise from the ground, "packed with two bales of cotton."29 Three years later when Lee became the temporary commander of the Texas Department, he watched other camel experiments.
 The reconnaissance into West Texas during the spring and summer of 1859 was the most severe test that had yet been undertaken.
 Colonel Lee wanted more positive proof of the feasibility of using the camel.

 Secretary of War Floyd directed Lee to continue the tests which he thought advisable to extend into rougher terrain.
 On May 31, 1860, Lee ordered Lieutenant William Echols to make another trip into the upper Rio Grande country.
 According to the instructions, he should make a reconnaissance between Camp p44 Hudson and Fort Davis, reaching out southward to the Rio Grande.
 He was told to look for a suitable site for a camp near the Comanche Trail crossing on the river.
 On this trip the party would traverse an unexplored country, very arid and broken.
 The train consisted of twenty camels and twenty-five pack mules.